dulikai/rabits/README.md

 Attention, this code has not been tested with very large molecule system.

-an old code development around 2007.5-2008.6, this is only a test tools when i was studying the Quantum Chemistry.
+an old code development around 2007.5-2008.6, this is only a test tools when i was learning Quantum Chemistry.

-this may improve to a useful tools.

 update is required later..